Like a Virgin (song): Composition and lyrics

 Composed as a dance-oriented song, the intro of "Like a Virgin" consists of two hooks.
-According to the sheet music published by Alfred Publishing Inc., it is written in common time, with a moderately groove tempo of 118 beats per minute; Madonna's vocals range from the tonal nodes of low-tone G♯3 to high-tone C♯5.
+According to the sheet music published by Alfred Publishing Inc., it is written in the key of F-sharp major, with a moderately groove tempo of 118 beats per minute; Madonna's vocals range from the tonal nodes of low-tone G♯3 to high-tone C♯5.
 Rikky Rooksby wrote in The Complete Guide to the Music of Madonna (2004) that the bassline on the intro is a re-working of the three-note bass motif present in the Four Tops' "I Can't Help Myself (Sugar Pie Honey Bunch)" (1965), where Chuck Berry provided the chord arrangement.
 The bassline shares similarities with Michael Jackson's "Billie Jean" (1983), especially during the second verse.
-Madonna sings in her high register, while drum arrangement by Tony Thompson can heard alongside the bassline; this is supported by a synthesizer arrangement, giving it a circular progression through all the seven diatonic chords of I–IV–viio–iii–vi–ii–V–I. In the second chorus, the singer exclaims the title phrase, followed by a Hey! sung in falsetto; the outro has "breathless" ad-libs such as "can't you hear my heart beat... for the very first time?".
+Madonna sings in her high register, while drum arrangement by Tony Thompson can be heard alongside the bassline; this is supported by a synthesizer arrangement, giving it a circular progression through all the seven diatonic chords of I–IV–viio–iii–vi–ii–V–I. In the second chorus, the singer exclaims the title phrase, followed by a Hey! sung in falsetto; the outro has "breathless" ad-libs such as "can't you hear my heart beat... for the very first time?".

 Lyrically, "Like a Virgin" has been described as an "ode to a lover who makes the singer feel like new".
 Madonna commented: "I like innuendo, I like irony, I like the way things can be taken on different levels"; this statement highlighted the ambiguity of the lyrics of the song, which is hung on the word "like".
-According to Rooksby, the song can be interpreted in many different ways: actual virgins are encouraged to hold their compose before their first sexual encounter; in the case of men and more sexually experienced women, however, the lyrics talk about how they can re-live the feelings of their first sexual encounter.
+According to Rooksby, the song can be interpreted in many different ways: actual virgins can treasure the song before their first sexual encounter; in the case of men and more sexually experienced women, however, the lyrics talk about how they can re-live the feelings of their first sexual encounter.